kierenholt/curfew/pico_build/3_PICO_DEPLOY.md

 run sudo upgrade_tool LD
 it should list the pico as mode=MaskRom

-# LOGIN VIA SSH TO INSTALL SOFTWARE
+# LOGIN VIA SSH TO INSTALL DEPENDENCIES
 connect pico plus to network
 to check the leases:
 client-hostname "luckfox";